kkiuchi/LiatrioEx/README.md

-# LiatrioEx
+# Executive Summary
-Public repo for Liatrio TechEx
+This repo conatinas the slide deck for the Liatrio strategy presentation.
+The primary goal of this presentation is to excite an enterprise client, XYZ